neodigm/FED_Programming_Challenge/README.md

 Your task is to create a hierarchical menu displaying products by collapsible categories with “add to favorites” functionality.

 1).
-Create a new github repo and make public via a gh-pages branch
+Create a new github repo and make public via a gh-pages branch.

 2).
 Create an index.html file.
 This file should be semantic, accessible, responsive, and discoverable.